airalab/robonomics-grant-program/README.md

 ---

+### **FROM MAY 1, 2022, ROBONOMICS GRANT PROGRAM IS ON PAUSE.
+PULL REQUESTS WITH PROPOSALS BEFORE THIS DATE WILL BE PROCESSED.
+NEW PULL REQUESTS WILL NOT BE ACCEPTED.
+EXISTING PROJECTS WORK AS USUAL.
+FOLLOW THE UPDATES ON OUR [BLOG](https://robonomics.network/blog/).**

+---

 In 2021, the Robonomics Network launches its first Grant Program to support academic research in the field of networked cyber-physical systems.
 While promoting the core values of the Robonomics Network (read them [here](https://gateway.pinata.cloud/ipfs/QmNNdLG3vuTsJtZtNByWaDTKRYPcBZSZcsJ1FY6rTYCixQ/Robonomics_keypoint_March_2021.pdf)), the Grant Program is aimed at helping researchers and developers to implement cutting-edge projects with robotic and IoT devices operating and communicating in a distributed network environment.

 The second round of grant proposals is open from September 2021 till March 2022.